 The cost of moving to Seattle from Chicago is between $5,100 and $7,200 as shown by the calculator when you use a professional moving company.
 That is excluding the cost of packing up our belongings into moving boxes.

 Only loading, transporting, and unpacking your belongings in and out of the truck is included in the estimate.
-If you add the packing of your items to the cost, the overall moving cost will raise to $7,000 to $10,000.
+If you add the packing of your items to the cost, the overall moving cost will raise from $7,000 to $10,000.

 If you couldn’t decide whether to move or hire movers to handle it for you, you should understand that professional movers can do a quick and efficient job for you.
 They know the right things to do to safely transport your goods from Chicago to Seattle.